 Tim Laughlin joined the Lower East Side Business Improvement District (LES BID) in September 2010 as Director of Policy, Planning and Operations.
 Prior to joining the LES BID, Tim served as a Community Liaison for NYC Council Member Daniel R. Garodnick.
 He also worked on a variety of local and national campaigns in addition to being an advocate for senior care and environmental sustainability.
 Tim graduated from the University of North Carolina at Asheville with a degree in Political Science and from the New England Institute of Art with a degree in Multimedia Technology.

-Katie has been wearing many hats at the BID since she came on board in the Spring of 2009.
-As Business Services Manager, Katie is the direct contact to merchants regarding BID programs and services.
+Katie joined the LES BID in 2009.
+As Director of Programs and Services Katie is the direct contact to merchants regarding all BID initiatives.
 She has a diverse background in outreach, event planning and marketing.
-A native suburban New Yorker, Katie lived in Boston for a few years doing outreach with teens, and was a career counselor and internship coordinator at a Boston public high school.
+Hailing from the burbs of NYC, Katie lived in Boston for a few years doing outreach with teens, and was a career counselor and internship coordinator at a Boston public high school.
 Upon moving to NYC, she switched gears and spent five years working on luxury real estate marketing.
 In her free time, Katie pursues her many passions which include: saving kittens, sampling fancy cheese, perusing flea markets and planning trips to far off places.